Lexical convergence and collective identities on Facebook: Materials and methods

 To our aim, we identified two main categories of pages: conspiracy - i.e. pages promoting contents neglected by main stream media - and science.
 The space of our investigation has been defined with the help of Facebook groups very active in debunking conspiracy theses (\textit{Protesi di Complotto, Che vuol dire reale, La menzogna diventa verit\`{a} e passa alla storia}).
 We categorized pages according to their contents and their self description.

 Concerning conspiracy pages, their self description is often claiming the mission to inform people about topics neglected by main stream media.
 Pages like \textit{Scienza di Confine, Lo Sai} or \textit{CoscienzaSveglia} promote heterogeneous contents ranging from aliens, chemtrails, geocentrism, up to the causal relation between vaccinations and homosexuality.
-We do not focus on the truth value of their information but rather on the possibility to verify their claims.
 Conversely, science pages - e.g \textit{Scientificast, Italia unita per la scienza} are active in diffusing posts about the most recent scientific advances.
+Notice that we do not focus on the truth value of their information but rather on the possibility to verify their claims.
+Indeed, the main difference between the two is content verifiability.
+The generators of scientific information and their data, methods, and outcomes are readily identifiable and available.
+The origins of conspiracy theories are often unknown and their content is sharply divergent from recommended practices \cite{ZolloPONE2017}.
 The selection of the source has been iterated several times and verified by all the authors.
 To our knowledge, the final dataset is the complete set of all scientific and conspiracist information sources active in the Italian Facebook scenario.
-Notice that the dataset used in the analysis is the same used in \cite{Bessi2014,ZolloPONE2015,BessiPONE1-2015,Bessi2015,Bessi2016}.
+Notice that the dataset used in the analysis is the same used in \cite{Bessi2014,ZolloPONE2015,BessiPONE1-2015,Bessi2015,Bessi2016,Brugnoli2019}.

 The pages from which we downloaded data are public Facebook entities (can be accessed by virtually anyone).
 The resulting dataset is composed of 73 public pages for which we downloaded all the posts and all the likes and comments from the posts over a time span of five years (Jan 2010 - Dec 2014).
-The exact breakdown of the data is presented in Table~\ref{table2}.
+The exact breakdown of the data is presented in Table~\ref{table1}.
+See Supplemental material for the list of scientific and conspiracy pages, respectively.

-In the analysis, we account for user interaction with respect to pages public posts - i.e., likes and comments.
+In the analysis, we account for user interaction with respect to public posts - i.e., likes and comments.
 The two actions have a different meaning from the user viewpoint \cite{Viswanath2009}.
 A like stands for a positive feedback to the post, whereas a comment is the way in which online collective debates take form around the topic promoted by posts.
 Comments may contain negative or positive feedbacks with respect to the post.